 - TMR is unable to confirm whether students from Cooran Primary School then attend Gympie High School as we do not hold school enrolment data.
 DoE may be able to assist on this issue.

-Following over three years of advocacy to address issues under the School Transport Assistance Subsidy Scheme (STAS), $18.9 million has recently been committed towards reviewing and expanding the program for students living in shared care arrangements travelling from a second address.
-Students in shared care arrangements will be able to apply for STAS assistance from 2 addresses so they can continue to get to school.
+Following over three years of advocacy to address issues under the School Transport Assistance Subsidy Scheme (STAS), as part of the 2022-23 State Budget, $18.9 million has been committed over four years and $4.3 million per annum ongoing from 2026–27 to expand the School Transport Assistance Scheme (STAS) to cater for students living in shared care arrangements travelling from a second address.
+Students in shared care arrangements will be able to apply for STAS assistance from 2 addresses so they can continue to get to school no matter which parent they are living with.
 Plans are in progress to implement this initiative including systems and operational changes and we will provide a further update when this is available.
+In the meantime, the current STAS Policy and Bus Travel Application assessment process remains in place.
+This means unless an agreement has been made to swap entitlements each semester through a local Passenger Transport Office, the first applicant for assistance will receive the STAS entitlements.